 In the process, NCC students have consistently garnered national and state honors for academic achievement.
 College faculty members have also been recognized, with three individuals selected as Pennsylvania Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education.

 Other areas of the college have also shined, with NCC recognized four consecutive years as one of the top community colleges in the country for advances in technology by The Center for Digital Education.
 The institution was also singled out for excellence in fundraising by the Council for Advancement and Support of Education; and as the "best place to work" among large employers in the Lehigh Valley in 2013.

 In fall of 2018, NCC opened the Follett Family Center for Innovation and Entrepreneurship to provide an open learning environment that sparks an innovative spirit and leverages state of the art technology to drive an entrepreneurial mindset.
 The multi-million dollar center features a 7,500 plus square foot Fab Lab that includes the Martin Guitar Luthier Lab and lab spaces for electronics, computers, 3D printing, metals and machining, woodturning, woodworking, and audio recording.

-Dr. Erickson’s local, state and national leadership includes serving as a founding member of the Presidents’ Alliance on Higher Education and Immigration, chair of Pennsylvania Commission for Community Colleges, board member and former chair of Community Colleges for International Development and chair of the Lehigh Valley Education Talent Supply Council.
-He also serves on the boards of the Lehigh Valley Industrial Parks, the Lehigh Valley Partnership, the Workforce Board Lehigh Valley, Campus Compact of New York & Pennsylvania and the Lehigh Valley Community Foundation Board of Associates.
+Dr. Erickson’s local, state and national leadership includes serving as a founding and steering committee member of the Presidents’ Alliance on Higher Education and Immigration, chair of Pennsylvania Commission for Community Colleges, board member and former chair of Community Colleges for International Development and chair of the Lehigh Valley Education Talent Supply Council.
+He also serves on the boards of the Lehigh Valley Partnership, the Workforce Board Lehigh Valley, Campus Compact of New York & Pennsylvania and the Lehigh Valley Community Foundation Board of Associates.